jbloomlab/jbloomlab.github.io/posts/2024-11-20_escapecalc_update.md

 ![F3_epitope](/assets/research/2024-11-10_escapecalc_update/F3_epitope.jpg)

-In our [recent paper](https://www.nature.com/articles/s41586-024-07636-1), we showed that sites that modulate RBD up-down positioning are characterized by opposing effects on full-spike ACE2 binding and polyclonal serum neutralization.
+The data in our [recent paper](https://www.nature.com/articles/s41586-024-07636-1) indicates that sites that modulate RBD up-down positioning are characterized by opposing effects on full-spike ACE2 binding and polyclonal serum neutralization.
 In particular, mutations that move the RBD more to an up conformation increase binding to ACE2 by the full spike (since the RBD is better poised to bind ACE2), but also increase serum neutralization since the RBD in the up conformation exposes more neutralizing epitopes.
 Importantly, these effects are not apparent in deep mutational scanning of just yeast-displayed RBD, since the RBD is outside the context of the full spike.
 If you look at our pseudovirus deep mutational scanning data (the full data can be interactively explored [here](https://dms-vep.org/SARS-CoV-2_XBB.1.5_spike_DMS/htmls/summary_overlaid.html)), you can see that most mutations at sites 403, 405, and 504 increase full-spike serum antibody neutralization while also increasing full-spike ACE2 binding, suggesting the put the RBD in a more up conformation.
 (For site 505, it is more complicated because mutations at this site often also directly impair the direct 1:1 RBD-ACE2 binding, as can be seen [here](https://tstarrlab.github.io/SARS-CoV-2-RBD_DMS_Omicron-EG5-FLip-BA286/RBD-heatmaps/)).